coolaj86/node-localStorage/README.md

 TODO / Bugs
 ---

-  Does not persist.
+  * Does not persist.
+    * could use `fs.readFileSync` at load and an occasional `fs.writeFile` to write-out localStorage.json
-  Doesn't not emit `Storage` events
+  * Doesn't not emit `Storage` events